deobald/ideas/README.md

 quite difficult as two tools might encode the same package in two different ways.

 A canonicalization scheme would be helpful.

+## ✨ Local-First Cookbook

+Cooking websites are awful.
+[Cookbook](https://cookbookmanager.com/) is actually not that bad, but a subscription-based cookbook app seems ... insane?

+Recipes can't be copyrighted (copywritten?), so it would be possible to load up an offline-first, local-first cookbook on a cloudless device with a ton of searchable recipes based on what's online already.

+## ✨ Local-First Health Records

+Health records are still stuck in the stone ages, still country-specific, state/province-specific, or (worse) provider-specific.

+During my last health fiasco, I ended up taking photos of my health records and saving them in a WhatsApp group with some trusted friends.
+I don't really want these records on the cloud, using existing tech.
+Replicating the WhatsApp option with some (any) semantics, and a choice of which devices I save my records on, would be a great start and pretty easy to do.

 ---